Nihongo

 Here are some words that use this kanji:

-事務: "Work".
-The Japanese noun '事務 (じむ)' means 'work'.
-It refers to office work or administrative duties.
+事務: "Office work".
+The Japanese noun '事務 (じむ)' means 'office work' or 'administrative duties'.
+It refers to the tasks and responsibilities related to running an office or organization.
 This word is commonly used in the context of a job or occupation, such as office work, clerical work, or administrative tasks.
 For example: She does office work - (彼女は事務をしています).
-My work is very busy - (私の事務がとても忙しいです).
+I have a lot of office work to do - (私は事務が沢山あります).

 義務: "Duty".
 The Japanese noun '義務 (ぎむ)' means 'duty'.
 This word refers to an obligation or responsibility that someone is required to fulfill.
 It can describe a moral, legal, or professional obligation.
 For example: It's my duty to help my family - (家族を助けるのは私の義務です).
 I have a duty to protect the environment - (環境を守るのは私の義務です).